Acknowledgements & Disclaimer

-As well as apparently owning Quarrs Farm in 1807, William also held the leases for Lower East End Farm, East End Farm, Dudwell Field Farm at the time of the 1807 survey along with the numerous fields associated with these properties, meaning that he was controlling a vast swathe of the East End division.
+William also appears to have held the leases for East End Farm and Dudwell Field Farm at the time of the 1807 survey along with the numerous fields associated with them.
+He was also renting the Chew Down tenement from his cousin William.
 The current farmhouse at East End Farm appears to have been built in the second half of the 18th century, suggesting that either William or his grandfather initiated the work, while the two large barns on the site probably date to the first decade of the 19th century, which means that William was definitely the leaseholder when they were built.
-William was also a nominated "life" on the Lower East End Farm and Rowdens leases, and all these tenements fell into hand upon William's death in 1827.
-While it is possible that the family did not want or could not afford to add additional lives to these leases, it may also have been the case that the WALDEGRAVES decided to refuse renewals so the grants would expire and allow them to reorganise their farms or re-let them on different terms.It seems that the HIPPISLEYs were able to regain some of these properties as the 1839 tithe apportionment map shows his cousin Edward Burgess HIPPISLEY as the occupier of lands corresponding to the Lower East End Farm and Rowdens leases while in the 1841 census Mary HIPPISLEY and her family were living at Dudwell Field Farm.
+William was also a nominated "life" on the Lower East End Farm and Rowdens leases, and all these tenements fell into hand upon his death in 1827.
+While it is possible that the family did not want or could not afford to add additional lives to these leases, it may also have been the case that the WALDEGRAVES decided to refuse renewals so the grants would expire and allow them to reorganise their farms or re-let them on different terms.It seems that the HIPPISLEYs were able to regain some of these properties as the 1839 tithe apportionment map shows Edward Burgess HIPPISLEY as the occupier of lands corresponding to the Lower East End Farm and Rowdens leases while in the 1841 census Mary HIPPISLEY and her family were living at Dudwell Field Farm.

 (click image to enlarge)